applicaster/developer.applicaster.com/book/analytics/android.md

 In order to see a basic implementation of an analytics plugin, we suggest reviewing the [Analytics Plugin Sample Project](https://github.com/applicaster/zapp-plugins-examples/tree/master/AnalyticsPlugin/Android) as it's a good starting point for implementing an analytics plugin.

-This guide will go through the basic terms and functions that need to be implemented in order to create an analytics.
+This guide will go through the basic terms and functions that need to be implemented in order to create an analytics plugin.

 For more info about Initial Android Plugin Setup, [Click Here](/dev-env/Android.md)